qupath/qupath/README.md

 ### How to deploy in Intellij?

-Open the maven windows and select all profiles then click "install"
+1. Open the maven windows and select all profiles then click "install"
 ![Image](./images/idea8.png)

-Now right click on the `build.xml` file at the root of the project and click on "Add as Ant build file".
+1. Now right click on the `build.xml` file at the root of the project and click on "Add as Ant build file".
 Then in the Ant windows click on "do-deploy".
 ![Image](./images/idea9.png)

+Notes:
+ - Use and check the JDK 8 is used in "Project structure" for compilation
+ - If you get "Access is denied" when running the ANT task on Windows just move your project directory to `C:\Users\YOUR_USER` and try to compile from there.